Senwang98/MonoSKD/README.md

 ## Pretrained Model

-To ease the usage, we will provide the pre-trained model upon accepted.
+To ease the usage, we will provide the pre-trained model.

+Considering that the trained model usually contains the weights of the teacher network, we use the script of `tools/pth_transfer.py` to delete the teacher network weights.

+We provide the model reported in the paper for everyone to verify (`mAP=20.21`).

+It is worth noting that `drop_last = True` during the training process, so the final inference result will have negligible accuracy error, which is reasonable.